kwart/totp-me/README.md

 ### Generate new secret key

+ * choose your preferred digest algorithm in the `Options` screen (the default is `SHA-1`)
- * choose `Key generator` from the application menu - it will switch you to screen for generating the new key
+ * choose `Key generator` from the menu - it will switch you to screen for generating the new key
  * use `New key` command to generate a new key, you can use it more times if you are not satisfied with the generated value
  * fill the `HEX` value in you authentication server configuration
+ * press `OK` command and you will be switched back to the `Options` screen; confirm your configuration and press `OK` command again
- * press `OK` command and you will be switched to the main screen, where the PIN is already present
+ * if no problem occurs, you are switched to the main application screen, where the PIN is already present
- * _synchronize the authentication server with your token now_
+ * _you can synchronize the authentication server with your token now_

+## Development

+You can simply build the software yourself.

+### How to get the sources

+You should have [git](http://git-scm.com/) installed

+	$ git clone git://github.com/kwart/topt-me.git

+or you can download [current sources as a zip file](https://github.com/kwart/totp-me/archive/master.zip)

+### How to build it

+You need to have [Maven](http://maven.apache.org/) installed

+	$ cd totp-me
+	$ mvn clean install -Dwtk.home=[YourWTKinstallationPath]

 ## License